Woodworm Treatment Cost

 Fumigation Treatment

-If you have a severe infestation, then a professional may advise that you move out of your home to allow them to fumigate the infested area.
-The reason for this is because fumigants can be harmful, so anyone who is not qualified to deal with these chemicals should be located away from the area.
+• Evacuated for Safety — If you have a severe infestation, then a professional may advise that you move out of your home to allow them to fumigate the infested area.
+Fumigants can be harmful.

-Once the property is clear and the home is sealed off, the professional fumigator will then spread pesticides around the house to kill off the woodworm infestation in your home.
+• Gas is Released — Once the property is clear and the home is sealed off, they will release fumigant gas throughout the house to kill off the woodworm infestation in your home.

-You will then be required to wait at least six hours or up to one week before it is safe to move back into your home.
+• Waiting Time — You will then be required to wait at least several hours or sometimes a few days before it is safe to move back into your home.
 A lot of companies offer accommodation rates within their price.

 Fogging Treatment